in the . You apply for a through the federal government.

 A . allows the holder to live permanently or work wherever they want in the country.
 It also gives the holder almost as many rights as a

 A Does Not Make You a

 A Green Card does not grant the holder United States citizenship.
 However, if you want to become a United States citizen, you can pursue that process, called naturalization, after three to five years of living in the U.S.

-If you are a , you cannot vote in U.S. elections, you cannot leave the country for extended amounts of time, and you may not be eligible for certain scholarships or federal grant money.
+If you are a , you cannot vote in U.S. elections, leave the country for extended amounts of time, and may not be eligible for certain scholarships or federal grant money.

 How Long Does the Process Take?

 Applying for and obtaining a Green Card could take between three months to two years.
 Several factors go into the decision-making process, including your ties to or a job.

 If Your was Denied